Completing the D7-brane local gaugino action: Introduction

 \section{Introduction}

 Non-perturbative effects play a decisive role in string phenomenology.
 They have long been used to stabilize moduli in string theory (see e.g.~\cite{Derendinger:1985kk, Dine:1985rz} and Ch.~15 of\cite{Ibanez:2012zz} for further refs.).
 In more recent times, gaugino condensation on D7-branes has been invoked as a key ingredient in the construction of metastable dS vacua, such as the KKLT \cite{Kachru:2003aw} and the LVS \cite{Balasubramanian:2005zx} scenarios.
 In light of the recent Swampland conjectures questioning the existence of controlled de Sitter vacua on general grounds~\cite{Danielsson:2018ztv, Obied:2018sgi, Garg:2018reu, Ooguri:2018wrx}, doubts concerning the correctness of the conventional 4d EFT treatment of gaugino condensation \cite{Moritz:2017xto} have received significant attention.
 Triggered by this, progress has been made in understanding D7-brane gaugino condensation and its interplay with dS uplifts from a 10d perspective \cite{Hamada:2018qef, Kallosh:2019oxv, Hamada:2019ack, Carta:2019rhx, Gautason:2019jwq, Bena:2019mte, Kachru:2019dvo}.
 While the qualitative conclusion appears to support the established 4d supergravity results (see however \cite{Gautason:2019jwq}), important details of the 10d approach have remained open.
-The present paper reports further progress, related specifically to the crucial quartic gaugino term, which is plagued by possible divergences and non-localities.
+The present paper reports further progress, related specifically to the crucial quartic gaugino term.
+This term receives divergent contributions from integrating out the 3-form flux and is plagued by non-localities in all available approaches.
+By contrast, we will be able to propose a perfectly local and covariant renormalization of this term.